Working Together.

 Art therapy will begin with two or three sessions in which we can work out whether I’m the right therapist for you.
 You’ll be able to experience the session space and how sessions might progress.

-I’ll also be looking to gather some information about you, what your goals for therapy are, so that we can ensure that therapy is going to meet your individual needs.
+I’ll also be looking to get to know you, what your goals for therapy are, so that we can ensure that therapy is going to meet your individual needs.

-After the first three sessions we can make a decision whether to continue working together, how often we might meet and for how many sessions.
+After the first three sessions we can decide how often we might meet and for how many sessions.
 If we decide to not continue with your therapy, I’ll try my best to signpost you to another therapist or service who can help.

 Your journey

-If you make the decision to continue with art therapy we’ll look through and sign a therapy contract together so that we both know what to expect from each other along the way.
+At this point we’ll look through a therapy agreement together so that we both know what to expect from each other along the way.

-We’ll also have regular review sessions, in which we can look back on the way our work together has progressed, see whether your therapy goals have changed and what to work on next or whether we feel the therapy can be drawn to an end.
+We’ll also have regular review sessions, in which we can look back on the way our work together has progressed, see whether your therapy goals have changed and what to work on next or whether we feel the therapy can be drawn to a close.

 I’d love to hear from you.
 If you have any further questions please use my contact form to get in touch.